Peter Brimelow: The Worm in the Apple

 The Worm in the Apple discusses public education and teachers' unions, considering unions as "highly destructive".
 David Gordon summarizes Brimelow's view in his review of the book in The Mises Review: "to attempt so far-reaching a goal as universal high school education is foolish."
 John O'Sullivan praised the book.
 For the Hoover Institution journal Education Next, public policy consultant George Mitchell wrote: "Brimelow... demonstrates how collective bargaining for teachers has produced labor agreements that stifle innovation and risk taking.
 He makes it clear that the dramatic rise in influence enjoyed by the teacher unions has coincided with stagnant and unacceptable levels of student performance."
 However, in the same journal article, education consultant Julia E. Koppich took a more critical angle: "Brimelow uses a variety of linguistic devices to drive home his points.
 But his over-the-top language soon grates on the nerves...
 His argument is not that teacher unions are destroying American education, but that they labor long and hard to preserve the status quo...
 But this book contains so little about education-virtually nothing about classrooms, schools, or districts-even that point gets lost."
 Koppich called the book "an anti-public school polemic".

 The Patriot Game

-In an article in Maclean's which was published in 2011, John M. Geddes says that Brimelow's book The Patriot Game: National Dreams and Political Realities "offered a bracingly of-the-moment conservative critique of Canada," and said that it was instrumental in shaping the thought process of Canadian Prime Minister Stephen Harper.
+In a 2011 article in Maclean's, John M. Geddes stated that Brimelow's book The Patriot Game: National Dreams and Political Realities "offered a bracingly of-the-moment conservative critique of Canada," and said that it was instrumental in shaping the thought process of Canadian Prime Minister Stephen Harper.

+VDARE

+VDARE was an American far-right website promoting opposition to immigration to the United States.
+It is associated with white supremacy, white nationalism, and the alt-right.
+Anti-Immigration in the United States: A Historical Encyclopedia describes VDARE as "one of the most prolific anti-immigration media outlets in the United States" and states that it is "broadly concerned with race issues in the United States".
+Brimelow established VDARE in 1999 and served as its editor.